nikolaischunk/stop-discord-phishing/README.md

 async function checkMessage (message) {
   //check string on confirmed Phishing Domains let isGrabber = await stopPhishing.checkMessage(message)
-  //Now you can something with the Boolean Value console.log(isGrabber) return isGrabber
+  //Now you can do something with the Boolean Value console.log(isGrabber) return isGrabber
 }